-Development of a proposal to reduce Nebraska's reliance on congregate care in support of independent living for DD clients Description This proposal aims to hire a consultant as staff augmentation to evaluate and provide recommendations to incentivize independent living versus congregate 24-hour residential waiver services in the 1915(c) Waiver for the Developmentally Disabled population in Nebraska.
+Development of a proposal to reduce Nebraska's reliance on congregate care in support of independent living for DD clients

+This proposal aims to hire a consultant as staff augmentation to evaluate and provide recommendations to incentivize independent living versus congregate 24-hour residential waiver services in the 1915(c) Waiver for the Developmentally Disabled population in Nebraska.

 Timeframe Consultant services are anticipated to be onboarded within 90 days of this spend plan initiative being approved and will be in place for up to 18 months.
-How it Funding will provide for a consultant and a report of strategies for Nebraska enhances or to consider in policy, practice, or waiver implementation that incentivize expands services in the least restrictive environment.
-Nebraska is interested in

-Medicaid HCBS learning how it could create opportunities for waiver participants to freely choose independent living over congregate care.
+How it enhances or expands Medicaid HCBS Funding will provide for a consultant and a report of strategies for Nebraska to consider in policy, practice, or waiver implementation that incentivize services in the least restrictive environment.
+Nebraska is interested in learning how it could create opportunities for waiver participants to freely choose independent living over congregate care.
 Nebraska requests approval for this spend plan activity for up to \$655,200.
 Nebraska plans to use 50 percent administrative FFP match rate for this activity, resulting in approximately \$327,600 in HCBS ARPA costs and \$327,600 in administrative FFP.
 Initiative Sustainability Beyond 2024 This initiative will not create sustainability concerns, as consultation is not expected to last beyond the allowable spending period.
 Additional Information (10/2022) The project was approved by CMS effective August 23, 2022.
 Internal planning and implementation are currently underway.
 Progress Update (1/2023) The state is currently drafting scope of work for a competitive procurement of a vendor to evaluate and provide recommendations.
 Progress Update (4/2023) DHHS will release the Congregate Care RFP on May 1, 2023.
 Progress Update (7/2023) DHHS completed RFP scoring for four vendors on June 30, 2023.

 Evaluation of Nebraska's developmental disability system & supports (LB376) Description The evaluation shall analyze the array of services and programs existing in Nebraska for persons with developmental disabilities and address potential areas for improvement, with an emphasis on maximizing impact, effectiveness, and cost-efficiencies.
 The evaluation shall consider: (a) services offered and provided by the state through the Medicaid state plan or by current Medicaid waivers; (b) services offered by other states through Medicaid state plans, Medicaid waivers, or other mechanisms; and (c) any other areas that may be beneficial to the state in the assessment of its developmental disability services.
 Timeframe The contractor will be secured 3 months from CMS approval of initial spending plan.
 Evaluation will be due by December 31, 2023.
 How it enhances or expands Medicaid HCBS The evaluation will provide a roadmap for Nebraska in exploring enhancements to HCBS services for our aged, physically disabled and developmentally disabled populations.
 It will enhance the state's ability to provide these services by offering ideas/solutions to reduce the HCBS DD Comprehensive Waiver's waiting list, expanding services offered via new waivers or optional State Plan services.

 Nebraska requests approval for this spend plan activity for up to \$500,000.
-Nebraska requests approval for this spend plan activity for up to \$500,000.
 Nebraska plans to use 50 percent administrative FFP match rate for this activity, resulting in approximately \$250,000 in HCBS ARPA costs and \$250,000 in administrative FFP.
-Initiative Sustainability Beyond 2024 This is a one-time evaluation for enhancement considerations, and therefore this request does not have sustainability concerns.

-Additional Information (10/2022) The project was approved by CMS effective August 23, 2022.
-Internal planning and implementation are currently underway.
-Progress Update (1/2023) Evaluation activities have begun.
-Progress Update (7/2023) Evaluation activities continued and DHHS worked with contract partners with stakeholder listening sessions through the end of June.
-Draft analysis slated for end of July.
+Initiative This is a one-time evaluation for enhancement considerations, and therefore Sustainability this request does not have sustainability concerns.
+Beyond 2024 , , Additional The project was approved by CMS effective August 23, 2022.
+Internal Information planning and implementation are currently underway.
+(10/2022) , , , Progress Evaluation activities have begun.
+Update (1/2023) Progress Evaluation activities continued and DHHS worked with contract partners with Update stakeholder listening sessions through the end of June.
+Draft analysis slated (7/2023) for end of July.